gasserahmed/kickstats/README.md

 7. Data Analytics: Tableau is employed to create interactive dashboards and visualizations, enabling users to access live football match scores with ease.

 ## Data Quality Assessment
-The data fetched from the "KickStats" app was mostly clean, yet it needed slight preprocessing to optimize it for visualization.
-This involved several steps:
+The data fetched from the "KickStats" app is mostly clean, yet it needs slight preprocessing to optimize it for visualization.
+This involves several steps:
 1. Partitioning by League: Dividing the raw dataset into specific segments, organized by league.
 2. Handling Null Scores and Minutes Played: Replacing missing values (NaN) in scores and minutes played with zeros for consistency.
 3. De-duplication of Fixtures: Streamlining the dataset by retaining the most recent occurrence of each fixture based on the 'Minutes Played' attribute, eliminating duplicate entries.
 4. Handling Encoding and Decoding: Removing leading and trailing quotes while decoding encoded characters from JSON files, ensuring uniformity and clarity in the dataset.

 ## Data Transformation Models Used